Advanced Topics

 Viewing Logs

-When you run runnem log api
+When you run runnem log api, runnem:

 - Finds the screen session for the service